Prem-Prabhat/Prem-Prabhat/README.md

 ## 🚀 What I’m Currently Working On

-- 🔭 **Building:** A full-featured LMS (**Disha Class**) with role-based access, content delivery, and scalable backend architecture.
+- 🔭 **Building:** A feature-rich LMS (**Disha Class**) with role-based access, content delivery, and scalable backend architecture.
 - 🌱 **Learning:** System Design, Cloud Infrastructure, and application security fundamentals.
 - 💼 **Goal:** To build meaningful software that creates real impact beyond metro cities.
-- 💬 **Ask me about:** JavaScript internals, full-stack development, or learning tech from a Tier-3 background.
+- 💬 **Ask me about:** Ask me about: JavaScript fundamentals, full-stack workflows, or learning tech from a Tier-3 background

 ---